People Power Wins Reforms

 Same-Day Registration Boosts Voter Turnout

 In the absence of action by Congress, the most direct way for states to counter the plight of Americans on the move is same-day registration, allowing people to register on Election Day when they come to vote.
 Eleven states and the District of Columbia permit same-day registration and three others have adopted laws for same-day registration but need time to get their systems up and running.

 This voter-friendly strategy was pioneered by Maine in 1973.
 Minnesota in 1974 and Wisconsin in 1975 followed quickly.
-Since the mid-1990s, a group of other states have begun offering same-day registration, mostly adopted in recent years, are Colorado, Connecticut, Idaho, Illinois, Iowa, Montana, New Hampshire and Wyoming.
-In addition, Maryland offers same-day registration during its early-voting period and Ohio offers it during a few days of its early-voting period.
-California, Hawaii and Vermont have enacted same-day registration but still need time to gear up their systems.
+Since the mid-1990s, a group of other states have begun offering same-day registration, mostly adopted in recent years, are Colorado, Connecticut, Idaho, Illinois, Iowa, Montana, New Hampshire, Washington and Wyoming.
+In addition, Maryland offers same-day registration during its early-voting period.
+The most recent additions have been California, Hawaii and Vermont have enacted same-day registration but still need time to gear up their systems.
 Utah ran a two year pilot project in the 2014 and 2016 elections to test same-day registration and has now adopted it, in March 2018.

 Same-day registration has a positive effect on turnout, causing increases of two to eight percentage points, according to a new report on American elections by the investigative arm of Congress, the GAO or Government Accountability Office.
 Its findings are based on analysis of elections from 1980 through 2006.
 That analysis is borne out among states with the highest voter turnout rates.
 The top five states in the last four presidential elections were Minnesota (74.5 percent), Wisconsin (73.0), Maine (70.8), New Hampshire (69.8) and Iowa (69.6).
 All have same-day voter registration, three of them having used it for the past ten presidential elections.